 So the cost of your sales team and hence the CAC can be drastically reduced.

-This also means that you can achieve global reach without the need of a sales team in every region.
+This also means that you can achieve global reach without the need for a sales team in every region.

 Last but not least the times of cryptic workplace products that require reading a manual, complex installation and configuration and training for all employees are over.